Happyr/LinkedIn-API-client/Readme.md

 /*
  * First you need to make sure you've used composers auto load.
 You have is probably
- * allready done this before.
+ * already done this before.
 You usually don't bother..
  */
 //require_once "../vendor/autoload.php"

 $linkedIn=new HappyR\LinkedIn\LinkedIn('app_id', 'app_secret');

-//if not athenticated
+//if not authenticated
 if (!$linkedIn->isAuthenticated()) {
     $url = $linkedIn->getLoginUrl();
     echo "<a href='$url'>Login with LinkedIn</a>";